Updated March 22, 2023

-- Tensorflow manager handles the end to end life cycle of servable.
+- Tensorflow manager handles the end to the end life cycle of servable.

 - Loading Servable, Serving Servable, Unloading Servable.

-- Manager gets response from all servable sources and also monitor all version of it.
+- A manager gets a response from all servable sources and also monitor all version of it.
 The manager can also refuse or postpone the upload.